du33169/TabsTray/README.md

 ## Know Bugs

-- [ ] button icon not updated on browser window switch
 - [ ] switching to pinned tab does not update focus border (popup mode)
 - [ ] sometimes title will overflow card header
 - [ ] Drag-Drop Function conflict with other tab management extensions, for example, Tree Style Tab